TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 *   Specific sequence of user's progress through site.
 *   Gender, age, and other non-personal demographic information.

 E-Insure uses this information to analyze trends, administer the site, track user movements in the aggregate, and gather broad demographic information for aggregate use.
-IP addresses, etc., are _not_ linked to personally identifiable information.
+IP addresses, etc., are _not_ linked to personal information.
 In other words, although we know precisely _what_ a user may have done during a particular visit to our site, we do not know _which_ user did it.
 To assist us in performing these analyses, E-Insure uses popular log file tracking and analysis utilities including: Google Analytics and ChartBeat.

+Web Beacons

+We employ \[or our third party advertising partner employs\] a software technology called clear gifs (a.k.a.
+Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
+Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
+In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
+We tie \[do not tie\] the information gathered by clear gifs to our customers’ personally identifiable information.
+To learn more about our advertising company’s use of clear gifs, please go to chartbeat.com

 Communications